 4. Get your stuff in order.

 One thing about the military: They love paperwork.
 Anyone who has experienced a PCS or deployment can slowly become overwhelmed by how much is needed!
 But what about the other pieces of important paperwork?
 Many families have yet to create a will or are still unsure about what power of attorney is needed for what life event.
 A practical and important New Year's resolution is to make sure you have as much of your important paperwork in order as possible.
 I would recommend reaching out to your local JAG office or financial readiness counselor to discuss what paperwork you should absolutely have for any of life's unexpected events.

-A lot of times our spouses' careers can throw us some serious curve balls.
-The unexpected can lead us feeling scared, sad and maybe even depressed.
+A lot of times our spouses' careers can throw us some serious curveballs.
+The unexpected can leave us feeling scared, sad and maybe even depressed.
 Some of us might feel the need to hide our emotions and make it seem like everything is okay.

 Keep Up with the Ins and Outs of Military Life